I have to admit, I tend to be

 4. Comparisons With Animals

-Actually, in general, I am also reserved when it comes to making comparisons between humans and animals.
+Actually, as I stated before, in general, I am also reserved when it comes to making comparisons between humans and animals.
 Just because something works for animals, does not mean it works in the same way for humans.
 Let me make my point clearer: when humans rely on animal tests as indicators of what will happen in the human body, results can be disastrous.
 Just two examples:

 Of course, I am not saying that bee pollen is toxic, merely that if bee pollen for weight loss works, let’s see some direct evidence on humans, so that we can be sure of the claims.